Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Institute for Fiscal Studies assessed the Scottish Conservative manifesto, Get Scotland Working, and described its £500 annual pensioner tax cut as unlikely to "survive contact with reality."
-In a separate assessment, the IFS costed Reform UK's Scottish income tax cuts at a minimum of £2 billion per year, rising to £3.7 billion for the full pledge, and found "no credible evidence to suggest this tax cut would pay for itself."
-Both assessments arrived within days of each other; both found the same fundamental problem: promises costed against a Scottish budget that cannot absorb them.
+The Institute for Fiscal Studies assessed the Scottish Conservative manifesto Get Scotland Working, launched by Russell Findlay, and described its £500 pensioner tax cut as unlikely to survive contact with reality.
+In a separate assessment, the IFS costed Reform UK's Scottish income tax cuts at a minimum of £2 billion per year, rising to £3.7 billion for the full pledge, and found no credible evidence the cuts would self-fund.

 A former Conservative Prime Minister said the English voting system is acting more erratically and throwing into doubt its own validity.
 He said it at the Attlee Foundation, a Labour institution, six weeks before England, Scotland and Wales each use a different system on the same polling night.